Lack of Employee Commitment Is a Problem

 How to Get Employee Commitment

-From our microlearning experts and consultant Chris Lytle, here’s what each level on the continuum looks like:
+Drawing on insights from our microlearning experts and consultant Chris Lytle, here’s how each level on the continuum comes to life:

 When faced with the need to get employee commitment, share these descriptions, and ask, “Where do you think you fit on this continuum?”
 There’s no guarantee that employees will see themselves where you see them.
-But at least now you have a constructive way to discuss that perception gap.
+But at least now you have a constructive way to openly discuss and manage any perception gaps.

-As an example, you might say, “You believe you’re highly committed, but when I asked you to get feedback from the entire executive team on the last project, you only came back with feedback from 50 percent.
+As an example, you might say, “You believe you’re highly committed, but when I asked you to get feedback from the entire executive team on the last project’s strengths and weaknesses, you only came back with feedback from 50 percent.
 You said you had trouble getting on their calendars even after you left multiple messages.
 But a truly committed employee would have kept after them or asked for help until they got everyone’s feedback.
 See the difference?”

 The Bottom Line